eliona-smart-building-assistant/dev-utilities/README.md

 # Utilities for Eliona app structures

-This package contains utilities to help with ELiona app development.
+This package contains utilities to help with Eliona app development.

 ## Asset from struct